Collar (order): A tradition spreading to England: Henry VIII and the collar of the Garter (16th century)

 Until the reign of Henry VIII, the Order of the Garter, like most ancient of the great knightly orders, had no collar.
-But the Tudor king wished to match the continental sovereigns in all things as described in the statues signed on January 5, 1508, by the Register of the Order, and sent to the Holy Roman Emperor Maximilian.
+But the Tudor king wished to match the continental sovereigns in all things as described in the statutes signed on January 5, 1508, by the Register of the Order, and sent to the Holy Roman Emperor Maximilian.
 The present collar of the Garter knights, with its golden knots and its buckled garters enclosing white roses set on red roses, has its origin in the Tudor age.
 In 1672, British antiquary Elias Ashmole, described a change from the original collar worn prescribed by King Henry VIII for the collar of the Order of the Garter said to be "a gold collar, coupled together by several pieces of links in fashion of garters, with a vermillion rose, and the image of Saint George hung thereat".
 Most of the British orders of knighthood now have collars and they are still worn on special occasions, known as collar days.
 The Distinguished Service Order, the Order of Merit, the Order of the Companions of Honour and the Imperial Service Order are the exceptions.

 Heyday of Grand collars in the 18th century

 After the 17th century the heyday of the collar was over.
 They were worn only on ceremonial occasions and replaced in daily life by stars pinned to the breast, and badges suspended from ribbons.
 Many orders retained their collars and when orders were divided into several ranks or grades the collar was usually reserved for the highest rank.
 The notable exception is Portugal.

-At the end of the 18th century most of the European orders had only one rank; that of Knight and although they usually had collars, the cross or badge was now worn on a ribbon around the neck or over the right shoulder.
-When the orders became more democratic several ranks were introduced and only the highest grade, the "Grand Commanders" or "Grand Crosses", wore collars.
-The Netherlands never had collars but several Belgian, most of the Austrian and Prussian orders, and several Portuguese orders had collars.
-In Portugal all the members of these orders of knighthood wear a collar but the collars of the Grand Cross are more elaborate.
+At the end of the 18th century, most of the European orders had only one rank, that of knight, and although they usually had collars, the cross or badge was now worn on a ribbon around the neck or over the right shoulder.
+When the orders became more democratic, several ranks were introduced and only the highest grade, the "Grand Commanders" or "Grand Crosses", wore collars.
+The Netherlands never had collars, but several Belgian, most of the Austrian and Prussian orders, and several Portuguese orders had collars.
+In Portugal all the members of these orders of knighthood wear a collar, but the collars of the Grand Cross are more elaborate.